 1/ Sleep 2/ Hydration 3/ Basic nutritional needs.

 Only if those three are met then we can think about other recovery strategies like compression garments, massage, contrast bath, further nutritional strategies and so forth.
 Sleep is the key factor to aid recovery and performance.

 Q7.
 Do you alter the suggested sleep regime for those recovering from an injury?
 If so, how?

 During injuries where dancers are not able to dance, we have the chance to increase the amount of sleep.
-Just like a recommended increase in energy intake during the rehabilitation phase an increase in sleep duration can have a beneficial impact as well.
+Just like a recommended increase in energy intake during the rehabilitation phase sleep performance can have a beneficial impact as well.